redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

 ## Host Environment Assumptions

-We will assume that the host environment has already done the following:
+We will assume that by the time the WebAssembly module is called, the host environment has already done the following:

 * Copied the file into shared memory
 * Added the end-of-data termination bit `0x80`, and